mblackb/Simulator/ReadMe.md

 - Arduino Due Timer Interrupts by Ivan Seidel
   - [https://github.com/ivanseidel/DueTimer](https://github.com/ivanseidel/DueTimer)

-- Then connect each arduino and upload the respective code to each board.
+Then connect each arduino and upload the respective code to each board.
    - HighLevel (./Arduino/HighLevel/) code to Arduino Mega (Right side of Router PCB)
    - LowLevel (./Ardunio/LowLevel/) code to Arduino Due (Left side of Router PCB)
    - Routerboard (./Arduino/Router_Board_v1) code to Arduino Due (Middle of Router PCB)

-NOTE: Programming port on Routerboard Due is used to upload code and communicate with the router board, native port is used to debug to serial com.
+NOTE: PORTS ARE IMPORTANT ON ROUTERBOARD DUE Programming port is used to upload code and debug via serial monitor Native port is used to communicate with CARLA

 #### Python Requirements: